 The campground has great views of the rugged coast, complete with sea stacks and even a large island.
 Tide pools are excellent in this area and there are sandy beaches as well.
 If you are traveling with kids, there is a playground at the park in addition to the kite flying and sandcastle building fun of the beach.

-The campground has 65 full hookup sites and 25 sites with electric and water.
-Flush toilets, hot showers, and a dump station are all located on site.
+The campground has 65 full hookup sites and 25 sites with electricity and water.
+Flush toilets, hot showers, and a dump station are all located on-site.

 FREE RV Camping along the Oregon Coast